2013 German Darts Championship: Qualification

-The top 32 players from the PDC ProTour Order of Merit on the 11 June 2013 automatically qualified for the event.
+The top 32 players from the PDC ProTour Order of Merit on 11 June 2013 automatically qualified for the event.
 The remaining 32 places went to players from three qualifying events - 20 from the UK Qualifier (held in Crawley on 21 June), eight from the European Qualifier and four from the Host Nation Qualifier (both held at the venue in Hildesheim on 5 September).

 James Wade was replaced by an additional European qualifier, due to a PDC-banning after the draw.
 Phil Taylor withdrew and was replaced by an additional Host Nation qualifier.